 How much to tip the waitress or waiter

-What paint color to use in the hallway
+What paint colors to use in home renovations

 When to have a discussion about a problem